openstack/glance/doc/source/admin/controllingservers.rst

 as this example shows::

-  $ sudo glance-control registry stop
+  $ sudo glance-control api stop
-  Stopping glance-registry  pid: 17602  signal: 15
+  Stopping glance-api  pid: 17602  signal: 15

 Restarting a server
 -------------------